The structure of the v_2-local algebraic tmf resolution: Introduction

 \subsection{Acknowledgments}

+The authors are grateful for the comments and corrections of two referees.
 The results of this paper were made possible with the assistance of the computational Ext software of R.~Bruner and A.~Perry, and the computer algebra systems Fermat and Sage.
 The first author was supported by NSF grants DMS-1547292 and DMS-2005476.